 Our Next Meeting:

-The following classes are scheduled after the main presentation this month.
+The following class is scheduled after the main presentation this month (Start Time 11:10).